European stocks and dollar perk up as markets slow for Thanksgiving

 In a surprise move, South Korea's central bank cut benchmark interest rates for a second consecutive meeting on Thursday after inflation slowed more than policymakers predicted.
 The won weakened after the decision.

-European bond yields fell as prices climbed, a welcome bit of respite for France's government, which saw the country's borrowing costs rise to their highest over Germany's since 2012 on Wednesday.
+European bond yields dipped as prices climbed, a welcome bit of respite for France's government, which saw its borrowing costs rise to their highest over Germany's since 2012 on Wednesday.

 Investors were watching inflation data for euro zone countries and German states trickle in on Thursday before whole-bloc figures on Friday.

-In commodities markets, oil prices dipped as worries over Middle East supply disruptions eased after a ceasefire deal between Israel and Hezbollah.
-Brent crude futures were down 0.4% at $72.54 a barrel.
+In commodities markets, oil prices ticked up after Israel said its ceasefire with Hezbollah had been breached, with Brent crude futures 0.65% higher at $73.3 a barrel.

 Spot gold was up 0.37% at $2,645 per ounce but on course for a near 4% drop in November, its weakest monthly performance in over a year.
 [GOL/]

-(Reporting by Ankur Banerjee in Singapore and Harry Robertson in London.
-Editing by Kim Coghill and Mark Potter)
+(Reporting by Harry Robertson in London and Ankur Banerjee in Singapore.
+Editing by Kim Coghill, Mark Potter and Gareth Jones)